 Early action ensures that loss mitigation protocols are set, costs and fees fixed.
 And timely assessments issued to support your business decisions.

-HURRICANE OR CATASTROPHIC EVENT CLAIM PREPARATION & RECOVERY
+HURRICANE OR CATASTROPHIC DISASTER CLAIM PREPARATION & RECOVERY

 Imperium Consulting Group can help with Hurricane Ian claim preparation and recovery.
 Our team takes a proactive and focused approach to identify and quantify your financial losses.
 Imperium assists organizations with the assessment of loss impacts, quantification of business interruption and time element costs, scope and cost calculations for property damage, forensic scheduling for time element losses and expert claim documentation to maximize and expedite available insurance and third party recoveries.